This topic is under construction for the 23.3 (March 2023) release of LabKey Biologics. For the previous version of this documentation, click here.

 An alternative way to import assay data lets you directly associate assay data with some sample(s) in the registry.

-From the Samples grid, select one or more samples, and then select Create > Assay Data > [Assay Design Name]
+From the Samples grid, select one or more samples, and then select Assay

 .
-The menu will expand to show the assay options from which to select.
 Scroll to select, or type into the filter box to narrow the list.

 The assay import form will be pre-populated with the selected samples, as shown below.